 Bending the urban metabolism

-Role of informal settlements as spaces of innovation to drive solutions for climate action, adaptation to environmental risk, access to shelter and services
+Understanding informal settlements as spaces of innovation to drive solutions for climate action, adaptation to environmental risk, and access to shelter and services

-For further information, please contact EWS2019-speakers at icsevents.com
+For more information, please contact EWS2019-speakers at icsevents.com.

 Abstract Submission is now open!

-Once you submit your abstract you should receive a confirmation email within 24 hours, if you do not please contact us at EWS2019-speakers at icsevents.com.
+You should receive a confirmation email within 24 hours of submitting your abstract.
+If you do not, please contact us at EWS2019-speakers at icsevents.com.

 A paper presentation refers to a developed theoretical topic, policy area, an ongoing project or program evaluation suitable for publication in an academic journal.
 Presenters from any organizational setting are welcome to present an academic paper.
 Paper presentations will have the following characteristics: